External Secrets Operator Setup for EKS using Secrets Manager

 service: SecretsManager

-region: {region}
+region: $Region

 Now, run the following command to create the secret store.

-kubectl apply -f ss.yml
+kubectl apply -f secretstore.yaml

-Run the following command to check if the secret store has been created successfully
+Run the following command to check if the secret store has been created successfully.

 kubectl get secretstore -n external-secrets

-You will get the following output as shown below
+You will get the following output as shown below.

 You can see in the above image, the status of the secret store is valid and it is ready to use.

-Step 5: Create a Secret
+Step 6: Create an External Secret

 apiVersion: external-secrets.io/v1beta1